mmig/libflac.js/README.md

 Acknowledgments
 ------
-This project was inspired by Krennmair's [libmp3lame-js] project.
+This project was inspired by Krennmair's [libmp3lame-js] project for [JS mp3][libmp3lame-js] encoding.

 License